Pioneer Valley

 The Connecticut River, looking southward over Sunderland from Deerfield.

 Map of the towns of the valley, showing U.S. census New England City and Town Area micropolitan districts of Amherst (in pink) and Greenfield (in orange), and the Springfield metropolitan NECTA (in yellow).
 The city of Springfield is highlighted in red.

 The Pioneer Valley is the colloquial and promotional name for the portion of the Connecticut River Valley that is in Massachusetts in the United States.
 It is generally taken to comprise the three counties of Hampden, Hampshire, and Franklin.
 The lower Pioneer Valley corresponds to the Springfield, Massachusetts metropolitan area, the region's urban center, and the seat of Hampden County.
 The upper Pioneer Valley region includes the smaller cities of Northampton and Greenfield, the county seats of Hampshire and Franklin counties, respectively.
+The region is also known by the name Pocumtuck Valley after the indigenous people who lived there.

 Historically the northern part of the Valley was an agricultural region, known for growing Connecticut shade tobacco and other specialty crops like Hadley asparagus; however, since the late nineteenth century its economy has become increasingly a knowledge economy, due to the prominence of the Five Colleges in Hampshire County.
 Similarly the Springfield–Chicopee–Holyoke economies transformed from volume producers of goods such as paper and armaments, into a combination of specialized manufacturing and distribution services for Boston and New York City.

 Many of the cities and towns include areas of forests, and Springfield itself, which in the early twentieth century was nicknamed "The City in a Forest," features nature within its city limits and over 12% parkland.
 The Pioneer Valley is known for its scenery and as a vacation destination.
 The Holyoke Range, Mount Tom Range, and numerous rolling hills, bluffs, and meadows feature extravagant homes from the Gilded Age, many of which surround New England's longest and largest river, the Connecticut River, which flows through the region.

 The name "Pioneer Valley" originates in the twentieth century with travel writers using it in the 1920s and 1930s to designate the region.
 In 1939 the Pioneer Valley Association was formed to promote the region using that name.